AlwaysExtreme/Security-Portfolio/_posts/2019-02-13-Sprint-2-Retrospective.md

 # Bug Bounties
-Every piece of technology ever developed or that ever will be developed will contain some form of bug, whether they are part of poorly written code or come arise in future updates or integration with other code (such as plugins etc), there will always be bugs.
+Every piece of technology ever developed or that ever will be developed will contain some form of bug, whether they are part of poorly written code or arise in future updates or integration with other code (such as plugins etc), there will always be bugs.
 Ethical hacking and Bug Bounties have changed the way businesses have approached these security threats in multiple ways.
 This can be broken down into two different impact vectors, these being:

 ## Positives
   - Allowing freelance security researches to find and notify vulnerable parties of potential vectors of attack/s in their software
   - Being a proactive security measure protecting companies and their customers
   -	Building further security awareness and transparency towards stakeholders
-  -	Giving piece of mind knowing there is additional help in protecting stakeholders
+  -	Giving peace of mind knowing there is additional help in protecting stakeholders

 ## Negatives
   -	Full disclosure can put strain on DevOps
   -	Full disclosure can put strain on PR teams
-  -	If not fixed immediately can lead to a bad press potentially effecting stock market shares
+  -	If not fixed immediately can lead to a bad press potentially affecting stock market shares
   -	Potential legal action can be taken if proof a company has been notified of a vulnerability but had done nothing about it before a breach
   - Ultimately loss of faith with a company and shareholders dispersing elsewhere

-# Utilising a Responsible Disclousre program with this weeks Web application Security
+# Utilising a Responsible Disclosure program with this weeks Web application Security
 Through researching documentation such as Bugcrowds open sourced responsible disclosure policy [Artifact 1: Disclosure Policy](https://github.com/bugcrowd/disclosure-policy), and joining a bug bounty program, I can implement my new-found knowledge of XSS + SQL to test vulnerable sites which can be found by using resources such as Google Dorks searches (inurl:.com/search.asp or further customised) to narrow down potential targets.

 I have also found that it's not recommended to use something which states an “alert” with random text via the script but rather it should be written as "alert(document.domain)" or similar for the administrators.
 An example of this would be the pop-up seen upon arrival to this page of mine (reload page to see Artifact 2 again), that script is located here: (invisible) <script>alert("Artifact 2 - Remember this pop-up for later..");</script> but states: </script/>alert(“Artifact 2 - Remember this popup for later..”);</script/>.
 This is useful for this demonstartion but not useful for the developers who need to patch the issue.

 ## What you can do: -
-Follow all rules layed out by the company in question, specifically:
+Follow all rules laid out by the company in question, specifically:
   - [Website URI]
   - [Product Information]
   - [Additional Details]